kaist-cp/cs431/homework/doc/hello_server.md

 ## Grading
 The grader runs `./script/grade-hello_server.sh` in the `homework` directory.
-This script runs the tests with with various options.
+This script runs the tests with various options.

 There will be no partial scores for each module.
 That is, you will get the score for a module only if your implementation passes **all** tests for that module.